Who Should Attend

 Marten Law / Portland, OR

-Due Diligence (cont'd): Economics: Leases and Other Income Streams
+Economic Due Diligence: Leases and Other Income Streams

 Tenant interviews, estoppel certificates and Subordination, Non-Disturbance and Attornment agreements